petterhoel/blog/src/content/blog/center-both-ways-with-css-grid.md

 ---
 title: Center Both Ways with Css Grid
-date: 2021-09-17
+published: 2021-09-17
 description: Use a css one liner to center child horizontally and vertically with css grid.
 author: Petter
 ---
 # Center Both Ways with Css Grid